 The department's ninth Fire Chief was Tom Clewell.
 Chief Clewell joined the department in 1971 and was promoted to Pump Operator 1975, Captain in 1978, Battalion Chief in 1990, and Deputy Chief in 2000.
 In 2004, Chief Clewell was promoted to Fire Chief.
 In the First year of his administration, the department has re-organized management staff to handle increased workloads.
 He has also overseen the construction of Fire Station 5.
 During his tenure, the department was awarded about $1 million in grants.

-The department's tenth Fire Chief is Andy Flock.
+The department's tenth Fire Chief was Andy Flock.
 Chief Flock joined the department in 1983 as a volunteer/auxillary firefighter.
 In 1984 he became a paid firefighter and was promoted to Pump Operator 1987, Captain in 1993, Battalion Chief in 2001, and Division Chief in 2004.
 In 2008, Chief Flock was promoted to Fire Chief.
+Retired in 2013.

 From left to right: Robert Young (Captain in Charge of Prevention 1956-1963), Floyd Johnson (Captain in Charge of Prevention 1963-1971), William Tapia ( Fire Marshal 1975-1977)